WCCB: Technical information and subchannels

 Previously, a standard-definition simulcast of the station's main channel was carried on its second digital subchannel; this simulcast feed was later upgraded to high-definition with the addition of SAP and DVS audio channels.
 In June 2012, the SAP/DVS feed was added to the main channel as well.
-The second subchannel was removed in December 2013, as well as the SAP/DVS feed from the main channel which was unused at that time by The CW (it has since returned due to FCC description and weather warning read-out requirements, along with it being utilized by The CW for One Magnificent Morning and a Spanish dub of Jane the Virgin); digital subchannel 18.2 would return in April 2014 carrying QVC's "Over the Air" simulcast service.
+The second subchannel was removed in December 2013, as well as the SAP/DVS feed from the main channel which was unused at that time by The CW (it later returned due to FCC description and weather warning read-out requirements, along with it being utilized by The CW for One Magnificent Morning and a Spanish dub of Jane the Virgin); digital subchannel 18.2 would return in April 2014 carrying QVC's "Over the Air" simulcast service.
 On July 21, 2014, it was announced that Antenna TV would be added to the second subchannel on August 15, 2014, bringing it back to the Charlotte market after being dropped by its previous affiliate WJZY.
 Antenna TV began airing that day, replacing QVC Over the Air, which went to a new fourth digital subchannel.
 On August 29, 2019, the Home Shopping Network was added on 18.7; this was followed by Dabl, which premiered on September 9 on 18.6.
 On January 8, 2020, Cozi TV was added to 18.8.
 On October 27, 2020, Antenna TV (18.2) and Start TV (18.5) swapped subchannels.

 Until March 1, 2011, WCCB carried a feed of its weather radar on its third subchannel, which provided NOAA Weather Radio feeds from Spencer Mountain, North Carolina, and Columbia and Rock Hill, South Carolina, through SAP.
 On that date, MeTV replaced the weather radar feed after having the start date of its affiliation delayed for a month due to contractual issues.
 The weather radar feed remained available through WCCB's mobile DTV service, but this has since been discontinued.
 The Spencer Mountain and Rock Hill NOAA feeds were initially retained on MeTV through SAP.
 The Spencer Mountain feed was removed in mid-2012, and the Rock Hill feed was removed in December 2013.